TeamGloomy/TeamGloomy.github.io/pages/mydoc/adapters.md

 - SKR v1.4
 - SKR Pro

-{% include note.html content="It should be noted that they do not support updating through DWC." %}
+{% include note.html content="It should be noted that they do not support updating through RRF without carrying out the mod below." %}

 They can be purchased from [AliExpress](https://www.aliexpress.com/item/4001315145042.html)

+## Modification to allow updating through RRF

+To be able to update the ESP8266 through RRF, some hardware modifications are required, which includes removing the functionality of using the USB port for updating.
+Credits go to @Fettpanda

+Firstly, cut the two PCB traces shown in the image below.
+{% include image.html file="btt_rrf_wifi_mod.png" alt="BTT RRF Wifi Mod" caption="Traces to cut on BTT-RRF-WiFi" %}

+Solder two cables at the two points shown below.
+{% include image.html file="btt_rrf_wifi_mod1.png" alt="BTT RRF Wifi Mod" caption="Cables to solder on BTT-RRF-WiFi" %}

+Connect the TX cable from the adapter to the RX connection on the board.
+Connect the RX cable from the adapter to the TX connection on the board.
+Add the correct information for the board being used to the board.txt file.
+Thia can be found in the Updating the ESP8266 by RRF section on each connectiong via wifi page.
 </div>

 </div>